 This section prohibits outside activities, including self-employment, that are incompatible with the mission of the Department.
-Under subsection C, an officer or employee may seek an advance written determination whether a proposed outside activity is incompatible and therefore prohibited by this Statement.
+Under subsection C, an employee or officer may seek an advance written determination whether a proposed outside activity that is not expressly prohibited by subsections A or B of this section is incompatible and therefore prohibited by this Statement.
 Outside activities other than those expressly identified here may be determined to be incompatible and therefore prohibited.
 For an advance written determination request from an employee, if the director delegates the decision-making to a designee and if the designee determines that the proposed activity is incompatible under this Statement, the employee may appeal that determination to the director.

-A. RESTRICTIONS THAT APPLY TO ALL OFFICERS AND EMPLOYEES
+A. RESTRICTIONS THAT APPLY TO ALL EMPLOYEES AND OFFICERS

-1. ACTIVITIES THAT CONFLICT WITH OFFICIAL DUTIES
+1. ACTIVITIES THAT CONFLICT WITH OFFICIAL DUTIES.

-No officer or employee may engage in an outside activity (regardless of whether the activity is compensated) that conflicts with his or her City duties.
-An outside activity conflicts with City duties when the ability of the officer or employee to perform the duties of his or her City position is materially impaired.
-Outside activities that materially impair the ability of an officer or employee to perform his or her City duties include, but are not limited to, activities that disqualify the officer or employee from City assignments or responsibilities on a regular basis.
+No employee or officer may engage in an outside activity (regardless of whether the activity is compensated) that conflicts with his or her City duties.
+An outside activity conflicts with City duties when the ability of the employee or officer to perform the duties of his or her City position is materially impaired.
+Outside activities that materially impair the ability of an employee or officer to perform his or her City duties include, but are not limited to, activities that disqualify the employee or officer from City assignments or responsibilities on a regular basis.
 Unless (a) otherwise noted in this section or (b) an advance written determination under subsection C concludes that such activities are not incompatible, the following activities are expressly prohibited by this section.

-2. ACTIVITIES WITH EXCESSIVE TIME DEMANDS
+2. ACTIVITIES WITH EXCESSIVE TIME DEMANDS.

-Neither the director nor any employee may engage in outside activity (regardless of whether the activity is compensated) that would cause the director or employee to be absent from his or her assignments on a regular basis, or otherwise require a time commitment that is demonstrated to interfere with the director's or employee's performance of his or her City duties.
+Neither the director nor any employee may engage in outside activity (regardless of whether the activity is compensated) that would cause the director or employee to be absent from his or her assignments on a regular basis, or otherwise require a time commitment that is demonstrated to interfere with the director or employee's performance of his or her City duties.